efsavage/jQuery-Maven/README.md

 Changelog
 -------
-Note: See the [Bootstrap Changelog](https://github.com/twitter/bootstrap/wiki/Changelog) for information about changes to the Bootstrap files themselves.
+Note: See the [release notes](http://blog.jquery.com/2012/03/21/jquery-1-7-2-released/) for information about changes to the jQuery files themselves.

 ##1.7.2.1
 * Moved files under /ext/jquery parent directory.